List of Donkey Kong characters

 Promotional image for Donkey Kong Country 2: Diddy's Kong Quest.
 From left to right: Diddy Kong, Donkey Kong, Dixie Kong, Funky Kong, Cranky Kong, Wrinkly Kong and Swanky Kong.

 is a series of video games published by Nintendo since 1981 and created by game designer Shigeru Miyamoto.

 Donkey Kong and Mario have both had the roles of protagonist and antagonist in the series.
 Other characters have included other Kongs, the crocodilian villain King K. Rool, and supporting animal characters.
 This article lists the characters that have appeared in titles that revolve around Donkey Kong and the Kong family.

 Kongs

-Kongs are a group of various primates that live on Donkey Kong Island.

-The Kong Family (also known as the Kong Klan and the DK Crew) is a group led by Donkey Kong comprising his family and friends.
-They have numerous non-Kong allies who appear throughout the series, and are commonly antagonized by the Kremling Krew, who steal their valuables (and sometimes kidnap members of the Kong family) to further their nefarious goals.
+Kongs are a group of various simian primates that live on Donkey Kong Island.
+Members of the Kong Family (also known as the Kong Klan and the DK Crew), a group led by Donkey Kong comprising his family and friends, are the central characters or at least appear in all games in the series.